NHK: State of Emergency in Japan in 7 Prefectures Would Last 1 Month

 News

-NHK: State of Emergency in Japan in 7 Prefectures Would Last 1 Month
+State of Emergency in Japan in 7 Prefectures to Last 1 Month (Updated)

 posted on by Jennifer Sherman

-Note: Update: Japanese Prime Minister Shinzo Abe announced a state of emergency for Tokyo, Osaka, Kanagawa, Saitama, Chiba, Hyogo, and Fukuoka on Tuesday evening.
-The state of emergency will last until May 6.
-Source: NHK